 Employee non-compliance

 Section 57(2) of the SRC Act states that if an employee refuses or fails, without a reasonable excuse, to undergo an IME, or in any way obstructs an IME required under section 57, their claim for compensation, and to institute or continue any proceedings under the SRC Act, is suspended until the IME takes place.
 This means that, unlike suspensions issued under the rehabilitation provisions of the SRC Act where medical expenses continue to be payable during a suspension, a suspension applies to all types of compensation related to the specific claim the IME request was made on.
-It also prohibits the employee from instituting or continuing with a review of the claim in question by the AAT in respect of the SRC Act.
-If an employee has more than one claim, a suspension in relation to one of those claims does not impact the remaining injury claims15.
+It also prohibits the employee from instituting or continuing with a review of the claim in question by the AAT in respect of the SRC Act, other than a review of the decisions made under section 57 in respect of that IME.
+If an employee has more than one injury, a suspension in relation to one of those injuries does not impact the remaining injury claims.21

 There is no legislative timeframe setting out how long a claims delegate must provide an employee for the right of reply.
 The timeframe provided is at the discretion of the claims delegate but should take into consideration an employee’s circumstances and be reasonable.
 Claims delegates must follow procedural fairness and ensure appropriate time is provided to an employee to respond.

-If the employee does not provide a reasonable excuse as to why they refused or failed to attend the IME, or in any way obstructs an IME required under section 57, the claims delegate can make a decision to suspend the claim.
+If the employee does not provide a reasonable excuse as to why they refused or failed to attend the IME, or in any way obstructed an IME required under section 57, the claims delegate can issue a section 57 determination to suspend the claim.
 ‘Reasonable excuse’ is not defined in the legislation.
 To be considered reasonable, an excuse may show that an employee is physically, medically, or emotionally unable to participate or attend the IME.
-Judicial decisions found a reasonable excuse may relate to an employee being unable to attend an IME if there is a risk of injury18, rather than them being simply unwilling to attend19.
-However, as circumstances of each claim will differ, reference to these decisions are guidance only and are non-binding.
+Judicial decisions found a reasonable excuse may relate to an employee being unable to attend an IME if there is a risk of injury,24 rather than them being simply unwilling to attend.25 However, as circumstances of each claim will differ, reference to these decisions are guidance only and are non-binding.
 Whether an excuse is reasonable depends on the circumstances of the claim and is decided on a case-by-case basis.

-Once the employee has attended the IME, the claims delegate must lift the suspension and compensation is payable from that date forward.
-An employee cannot recover any monies for incapacity or medical treatment for the period of the suspension21.
+Once the employee has attended the IME, the suspension is automatically lifted and compensation is payable from that date forward.
+This does not require a further determination.
+An employee cannot recover any monies for incapacity or medical treatment for the period of the suspension.27

 A claims delegate arranges for an employee to attend an IME arranged under section 57 of the SRC Act.
 The employee does not attend the scheduled appointment.
 When the claims delegate contacts the employee to allow them the opportunity to provide a reasonable excuse, the employee fails to provide reasons for their non-attendance at the IME.